jjlea/scBPS/README.md

 `scfile`: This file contains single-cell RNA sequencing data in .h5ad format (AnnData).
-It stores gene expression information across individual cells (required), along with any associated annotations such as cell type and metadata.
+It stores gene expression information across individual cells (required, size-factor-normalized and log-transformed), along with any associated annotations such as cell type and metadata.

 `anno`: This file contains two columns and provides cell annotations for single-cell RNA sequencing data.
 The columns are as follows: